bcgov/biohubbc-taxonomy/database/README.md

 Useful resource https://devhints.io/knex

 To run migrations locally using your terminal, export the required environment variables.
-For example if an env variable is DB_SCHEMA=biohub-taxonomy
+For example if an env variable is DB_SCHEMA=biohub

 ```
-EXPORT DB_SCHEMA=biohub-taxonomy
+EXPORT DB_SCHEMA=biohub
 ```
 To test that it worked: